Pain Management Therapy Training with Med Ed Labs

 The goal of pain management is to minimize patient pain, rather than seeking to fully eliminate it, as this is quite often not possible.
 Other goals are to improve function and increase patient quality of life.

-What are the benefits of pain management therapy training?
+The benefits of pain management therapy training

 Chronic pain impacts every part of a patient’s life.
 Beyond the actual pain, this condition causes everyday activities to become difficult.
 It also makes the patient eliminate many activities from his or her life that formerly were important to them or were enjoyed.
 This can lead to a downward spiral of depression and other psychological impacts.